Functional Expression Of Nicotinic Acetylcholine Receptors Containing Rat Î±7 Subunits In Human Sh-Sy5Y Neuroblastoma Cells

 Digital Object Identifier (DOI)

 Puchacz, Elzbieta; Buisson, Bruno; Bertrand, Daniel; and Lukas, Ronald J., "Functional Expression Of Nicotinic Acetylcholine Receptors Containing Rat Î±7 Subunits In Human Sh-Sy5Y Neuroblastoma Cells" (1994).
-Neurobiology.
+Translational Neuroscience.
 222.